-The General Psychiatry Residency Program at Wake Forest School of Medicine is a four-year accredited program that accepts seven residents for PGY-1 training level.
+The General Psychiatry Residency Program at Wake Forest University School of Medicine is a four-year accredited program that accepts nine residents for PGY-1 training level.
 Our program offers valuable one-on-one time with faculty advisers, supervisors and mentors through all stages of training, as well as a variety of hands-on clinical experiences.

 Residents also benefit from research and forensic experiences and have the opportunity to work with faculty members or develop their own projects.

 Applicants interested in pursuing the General Psychiatry Residency program must submit an application via the Electronic Residency Application Service (ERAS) and register with the National Residency Matching Program (NRMP).

 An invitation to interview will come directly from our program through ERAS.
 Invitees will be able to choose available interview slots through the ERAS Interview Scheduler.
 All interviews will be virtual.